 Egg protein is instantly absorbed by the body, unlike those from other sources which need to be broken down first and whose nutritional value is partly lost in the process.

-It's not just the amount of protein that counts - egg whites have the highest nutritional quality of protein found in any food.
+It's not just the amount of protein that counts.
+Egg whites have the highest nutritional quality of protein found in any food.

-People who are deficient in Vitamin 'D' are also at higher risk of heart attack, heart failure, sudden cardiovascular-related death, and stroke.
+People who are deficient in Vitamin 'D' are at higher risk of heart attack, heart failure, sudden cardiovascular-related death, and stroke.

 Few other foods have as high a level of Vitamin 'D' as the yolk - fish and fish oils being the best.
 Otherwise, it has to be obtained by vitamin pills or fortified foods.